9:00 - 5:00

 The most common types of bankruptcy take their names from the chapters in the bankruptcy that describe the process.

 Chapter 7 bankruptcy is for individuals who cannot pay their debts.
+Creditors should also be aware of the implications of local counsel in bankruptcy cases.
 The court typically liquidates the debtor’s assets, with some exceptions, and relieves the debtor of the obligation to repay most debts.

 Chapter 13 bankruptcy is a form of bankruptcy designed for debtors who can eventually repay debts.
 It allows the debtor to keep more of their assets but requires the debtor to repay debts over the next few years.